sergiosantano/android-base-structure-fgt/README.md

 File -> New -> Other -> Base Structure
 ```

-Once the Architecture Structure is added to the project, the `BaseApplication.java` class will be opened.
+Once the Architecture Structure is added to the project, the `BaseApplication.kt` class will be opened.
 Uncomment the code and **Build** for generating the Dagger classes.

 The Architecture Structure is now ready for being used.